hane-smitter/linkdin_profile_scrapper/TUTORIAL.md

 }
 ```

 We have used the global variable `browserPage` that is assigned when we call the `init` function.
-We thereon do our google searc by running `await browserPage.goto(searchUrl, { waitUntil: "domcontentloaded" });`, and wait for until the DOM is completely parsed before we can continue.
+We thereafter do our google search by running `await browserPage.goto(searchUrl, { waitUntil: "domcontentloaded" });`, and wait until the DOM is completely parsed before we can continue.
 Thereafter we make sure that the DOM element we want to extract is in the DOM, if not then wait until timeout before we can throw an error `await browserPage.waitForSelector("#center_col");`. _Just keep in mind that SPAs(Single Page Applications) will build DOM using javascript_.

 We know our search results will be in the `#center_col` element because if you open your browser and type in the search `site:linkedin.com/in/ AND "malawi" AND "software engineer"`, open your browser dev tools, this is what you should observe.